Jorge Soler Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers' 4.16 team ERA ranks 16th across all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.